mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 <h3 id="topojson" class="postLead"><a class="idLink" href="#topojson">#</a> Creating the TopoJSON</h3>

 D3 supports [TopoJSON](https://github.com/mbostock/topojson), a flavour of GeoJSON which reduces the size of the maps.
-We will create a ‘baked’ TopoJSON with our data, so it becomes faster and we get to load one file on the client.
+We will create a TopoJSON that already contains the data we want to visualize.
+This saves us from downloading an additional file in each client.

 If you are following with the Barcelona shapefiles make sure that the `100800401.gsb` file is there as well.
 It's a graduated grid to improve the accuracy of the conversion.